-- Adding standard dry ink to your printer - Adding fuser lubricant - Replacing the dry ink and developer waste containers - Cleaning the exterior surfaces of the system.
+- Adding standard dry ink to your printer - Adding colored dry ink to your printer - Changing the CCU for colored dry ink in your printer - Adding fuser lubricant - Replacing the dry ink and developer waste containers - Cleaning the exterior surfaces of the system.

-Step-by-step instructions on performing these routine maintenance tasks are contained in your Guide to Performing Routine Maintenance.
-You need to decide how many operators will be responsible for performing these maintenance tasks.
-Most maintenance procedures are covered in the initial operator training provided shortly after installation.
+Step-by-step instructions for performing these tasks are contained in your Guide to Performing Routine Maintenance.
+You need to decide how many operators will be responsible for performing these tasks.
+Most maintenance tasks are covered in the initial operator training provided shortly after installation.

-Note: Only operators who have completed the Xerox Advanced Customer Training (ACT) course, eXcellerate course, or equivalent advanced customer training can replace stitcher wire.
-Refer to the "Xerox support services" appendix in this guide for additional information on training.
+Note: Only operators who have completed the Xerox Advanced Customer Training (ACT) or eXcellerate courses or equivalent advanced customer training can replace stitcher wire.
+Refer to the "Xerox support services" appendix of this guide for additional information on training.